will2dye4/hangman/README.md

 * **random** (guess letters at random)
 * **frequency-based** (guess letters based on their frequency in the English language)
+* **regex-based** (guess letters based on frequency, using a dictionary and regex search to filter the candidate words)

 ## Usage